wovo/hwlib/readme.md

 To use hwlib without bmptk:
    - add the hwlib/include to your search
    - (if you wantto edit hwlib files) add the hwlib files to your dependencies
    - add hwlib.cpp to your sources
    - include the appropriate top-level target file in your code, for instance hwlib-due.hpp

+The following is (only) relevant if you want to work on hwlib and use its makefile structure.

 Each project directory has a makefile that builds that project.
 It sets the symbol RELATIVE, and includes the makefile.link